C800 Psychology BSc Undergraduate 2020

 Overseas Visit Schedule

+Durham is one of the leading Psychology departments in the UK.
 You will receive a genuinely research-led education.
-As well as learning the core principles of psychology, you will participate in research through seminars, conferences and research assistantship schemes.
+As well as learning the core principles of Psychology, you will participate in research through seminars, conferences and research assistantship schemes.
 You will also have access to our world-leading clinical and experimental facilities, including motion capture, eye tracking and biophysical recording laboratories.
+At Durham University, you are part of a community that strives to push boundaries and works at the frontiers to improve lives; a community that is open and friendly and values diversity.
+You will take part in our research and innovation activities through your course and through extracurricular activities.

-Our extensive suite of research tools allows us to take advantage of such techniques as functional brain imaging (fMRI), transcranial magnetic stimulation (TMS), event-related potentials (ERPs) visuomotor performance, eye tracking and biophysiological recording.
-Along with this we have extensive Child laboratories as well as a wide variety of laboratory space.
-We have excellent facilities, with suites of teaching laboratories which are well-stocked with networked IT equipment.
-All facilities are conveniently located close to other departments, the University Libraries and the Computer Centre.
+Our extensive suite of research tools allows us to take advantage of such techniques as functional brain imaging (fMRI), electroencephalography (EEG), eye-tracking, immersive virtual reality (VR), motion capture, transcranial magnetic stimulation (TMS), and physiological monitoring.
+Along with this, we have a wide variety of laboratory space, data analysis and experimental software licences, and our work is supported by a team of dedicated technicians.
+Our teaching laboratories are well-stocked with networked IT equipment, and our departmental facilities are located close to other departments on campus, the University Libraries and the Computer Centre.
 We use IT systems such as email and web-based databases and discussion boards as a matter of routine and all first-year students are introduced to these systems.
 You will also have access to the campus computer network.

-We are a friendly community of staff, students and research workers in purpose-built modern buildings.
-Students across both degrees have their own common rooms which allow them to spend time and socialise with other members of their course.
-The Department also has a study library, which contains the main course text books, copies of papers referred to in lectures and seminars and copies of third year student projects and MSc and PhD theses.
-We also encourage our students on both Single Honours degrees to mingle, by providing cross-campus events, and encouraging students to attend all departmental events and seminars.
+We are a friendly community of staff and students working in purpose-built modern buildings.
+Students have their own common rooms, which allow them to spend time and socialise with other members of their course.
+We encourage our students on different degrees to mingle through departmental events, talks and seminars.